 Digital Women UK (DWUK) is an initiative created by Words of Colour Productions, a creative communications agency that works to reshape the single narrative that misrepresents diverse communities and groups.
-It was launched at City Hall in September 2013 to facilitate female creatives, emerging and established entrepreneurs and women in tech to fully engage with digital entrepreneurship, actualise their aspirations and help shape their vision and to campaign for greater industry inclusion and relevant research.
+It was launched at London's City Hall in September 2013 to facilitate female creatives, emerging and established entrepreneurs and women in tech to fully engage with digital entrepreneurship, actualise their aspirations, help shape their vision and to campaign for greater industry inclusion and relevant research.